skip to main content

 Article by Adam Fenster

-While the titles of medical administrative assistant and medical assistant are very similar, they are two distinctly different roles within the healthcare industry.
-Each has its own responsibilities, training, rate of pay, and job outlook.
-Understanding these differences is important for anyone considering one of these professions as a career.
+While the titles of medical administrative assistant and medical assistant look similar, they are two distinctly different healthcare roles.
+At Ultimate Medical Academy (UMA), we believe that understanding these differences is important if you are considering pursuing one of these professions as a career.

-Duties of Medical Administrative Assistants vs. Medical Assistants
+Medical Administrative Assistant vs. Medical Assistant Job Duties

 In general, both a medical administrative assistant and a medical assistant help a medical office run smoothly.
-How they achieve this goal is different for each position, with just a little bit of overlap.
+How they achieve this goal is different for each position.

-A medical administrative assistant – also sometimes referred to as a medical administrative specialist or, simply, an administrative assistant – performs many functions that fall under the umbrella of administrative tasks.
-Some of the duties someone in this healthcare role may be assigned include:
+A medical administrative assistant — also sometimes referred to as a medical administrative specialist or, simply, an administrative assistant — performs many functions that fall under the umbrella of administrative tasks.
+Some of the duties they may be assigned include:

 • Answering the phone